bsshreyas99/parallel-crypto/docs/README.md

 * Week 1 (03/31): Complete project proposal and finalize parallelism frameworks.
 Explore/implement sequential versions of cryptographic algorithms.
 * Week 2 (04/07): Identify sequential bottlenecks and parallelize AES using OpenMP, OpenMPI and CUDA.
 * Week 3 (04/14): Identify sequential bottlenecks and parallelize ChaCha20 using OpenMP, OpenMPI and CUDA.
+Milestone report.
 * Week 4 (04/21): Identify sequential bottlenecks and parallelize ECDSA using OpenMP, OpenMPI and CUDA.
-Milestone report.
 * Week 5 (04/28): Benchmark report and performance analyses.
-* Week 6 (05/04): Final report and poster.
+Final report and poster.